-To decompose the overall within household inequality into components categorized as disadvantage source and ability-based difference, I consider the following regressions:
+To decompose the average within-household inequality into components categorized as gender and birth order effects and unobserved differences, I consider the following regressions:

-where $Educ_{i, h}$ is the years of education of child $i$ in household $h$, $Female_{i,h}$ is a gender indicator variable equals to 1 if child $i$ in household $h$ is a daughter, $Firstborn_{i, h}$ is a birth order indicator variable equals to 1 if child $i$ in household $h$ is a firstborn, and $\nu_h$ is the household fixed effect.
+where $\text{Educ}_{i, h}$ is the years of education of child $i$ in household $h$, $\text{Female}_{i,h}$ is a gender indicator variable equal to 1 if child $i$ in household $h$ is a daughter, $\text{Firstborn}_{i, h}$ is a birth order indicator variable equal to 1 if child $i$ in household $h$ is a firstborn, and $\nu_h$ is the household fixed effect.
 Equation \ref{fe_reg_b} is for households with both sons and daughters, while equation \ref{fe_reg_s} is for households with either only sons or only daughters.

 The estimates from equation \ref{fe_reg_b} and \ref{fe_reg_s} are presented in Table \ref{table:reg_bias_fe} by average education of children and in Table \ref{table:bias_reg_fe_hh_educ} by parents' education.
-The results suggest, on one hand, that about $63\%$ of the observed within household inequality in children's education is due to gender and birth order disadvantages for households with both son and daughter.
-On the other hand, for households with only daughters or only sons, about 33\% of the observed inequality is due to birth order disadvantages.
-This change is due to the fact that part of the ability-based inequality is muted by gender disadvantage.
-In other words, gender disadvantage not only exacerbates overall inequality but also diminishes the inequality driven by differences in ability.
+The results suggest, on one hand, that about $63\%$ of the observed within-household inequality in children's education is due to gender and birth order effects for households with both son and daughter.
+On the other hand, for households with only daughters or only sons, about 33\% of the observed inequality is due to birth order effects.
+This change suggests that part of the unobserved sources of inequality is muted by gender disadvantage.

 For the primary analysis, which focuses on households with just two adult children living at home, the reliability of the estimates shown in Tables \ref{table:reg_bias_fe} and \ref{table:bias_reg_fe_hh_educ} may be compromised.
 This unreliability stems from the incidental parameter problem, a consequence of having only two data points per household for the fixed effect regressions.
 To validate the initial findings, I use the following alternative regression for a more robust examination.